Wade MCMullen

 Wade has worked with human rights defenders and social movements to free over 100 people illegally detained on Rikers Island on unaffordable cash bail, establish the right to a day of rest and overtime pay for New York farmworkers, secure TPS protections for tens of thousands of Cameroonian immigrants in the US, prevent mass deportations in the Dominican Republic, promote accountability for war crimes in Ukraine and Gaza, and challenge anti-LGBTQ+ legislation in Uganda.

-Widely recognized for his expertise, Wade has been featured as an authority in national and international outlets including The New York Times, The Washington Post, The Wall Street Journal, USA Today, The Guardian, The Intercept, Politico, CNN, NPR, and Al Jazeera, and as a speaker and guest lecturer at top law schools around the United States.
+Widely recognized for his expertise, Wade has been featured as an authority in national and international outlets including The New York Times, The Washington Post, The Wall Street Journal, USA Today, The Guardian, The Intercept, Politico, CNN, NPR, and Al Jazeera, and a speaker and guest lecturer at top law schools around the United States.

+From 2024-2026 Wade was a Distinguished Fellow with the Human Rights Institute at Georgetown Law.
+In 2019, he was the supervising attorney for the Civil and Human Rights Clinic at Howard University School of Law where he focused on accountability for police violence.
 From 2015-2018, Wade co-directed the Human Rights Clinic at the University of Virginia School of Law.
-In 2019, he was the supervising attorney for the Civil and Human Rights Clinic at Howard University School of Law where he focused on accountability for police violence.
-In 2011, Wade was the inaugural Donald M. & Susan N. Wilson Fellow at the Robert & Ethel Kennedy Human Rights Center.
+In 2011, he was the inaugural Donald M. & Susan N. Wilson Fellow at the Robert & Ethel Kennedy Human Rights Center.

-Wade is currently a Distinguished Fellow with the Human Rights Institute at Georgetown Law.
-He also serves on the Board of Directors of Al Otro Lado and the Haitian Bridge Alliance.
+Wade is currently a Fellow at the Center for Just Journalism, where he acts as a senior adviser on civil rights and the criminal legal system.
+He also serves on the Board of Directors of Al Otro Lado and the Haitian Bridge Alliance, two organizations working in the movement for immigrant justice.

 Get in contact with Wade here for a free and confidential consultation.